ZoinerTejada/azure-data-guide/data-guide/pipeline-patterns/online-transaction-processing.md

 ## <a name="benefits"></a>Benefits
 OLTP systems are designed to efficiently process and store transactions.

-The goal of efficiently processing and storing individual transactions by OLTP system is in part accomplished by data normalization- that is breaking the data up into smaller chunks that are less redundant once stored.
+The goal of efficiently processing and storing individual transactions by an OLTP system is in part accomplished by data normalization&mdash;that is, breaking the data up into smaller chunks that are less redundant once stored.
 This supports efficiency because it enables the OLTP system to process large numbers of transactions independently, and without one transaction interfering with another.

 ## <a name="challenges"></a>Challenges
 The data normalization approach utilized by OLTP systems produces a few challenges:
 - OLTP systems are not typically good for handling aggregates over large amounts of data.
-Analytics against the data that relies on aggregate calculations over millions of individual trasactions are very resource intensive for the OLTP system, can be slow to execute and can cause a slow-down by blocking other transactions attempting to happen in the database and by extension, the operations of the business.
+Analytics against data that relies on aggregate calculations over millions of individual trasactions are very resource intensive and can be slow to execute.
+Also, they can cause a slow down by blocking other transactions being attempted in the database and by extension, block the operations of the business. <!--There was a lot happening in that sentence so I broke it up.
+Also, probably not necessary to repeat OLTP system since the whole section is about them.
+Hope this works-->
-- The increased normalization increases query complexity as most queries need to be constructed to de-normalize the data by using joins before it can be useful to the business.
-Additionally, naming conventions for database object in OLTP systems tend to be terse and succinct.
-The increased normalization coupled with terse naming conventions makes OLTP systems difficult for business users attempting to query them for analytics purposes without the help of a DBA or data developer.
+- The increased normalization increases query complexity as most queries need to be constructed to denormalize the data by using joins before it can be useful to the business.
+Additionally, naming conventions for database objects in OLTP systems tend to be terse and succinct.
+The increased normalization coupled with terse naming conventions makes OLTP systems difficult for business users attempting to query them for analytics purposes without the help of a database administrator (DBA) or data developer.
 - OLTP systems are not designed to store the history of transactions in perpetuity and performance suffers when too much data lands in any one table.
 The common solution is to maintain a relevant window of time (such as the current fiscal year) in the OLTP system and offload historical data to other systems, such as a [datamart](./data-mart.md) or [data warehouse](./data-warehouse.md).

 ## <a name="inazure"></a>OLTP in Azure